 Deferred outflows of resources are a consumption of net position by MPU that is applicable to a future reporting period.
 Deferred inflows of resources are an acquisition of net position by MPU that is applicable to a future reporting period.
-The recognition of those outflows and inflows are expenses and revenues and are deferred until the future periods to which the future periods to which the outflows and inflows are applicable.
+The recognition of those outflows and inflows are expenses and revenues and are deferred until the future periods to which the outflows and inflows are applicable.